 At the completion of this activity, you should be able to do the following:

-For facility designated by your supervisor, identify which structures, systems, and components (SSCs) are classified as (a)(1), discuss the reason these SSCs are monitored in the (a)(1) status, and describe the recovery plan for each SSC.
+For a facility designated by your supervisor, identify which structures, systems, and components (SSCs) are classified as (a)(1), discuss the reason these SSCs are monitored in the (a)(1) status, and describe the recovery plan for each SSC.

 Discuss the different categories in which SSCs may be scoped by the licensee.

+Discuss what actions are required if the requirements of various aspects of the Maintenance Rule are not met.

+Discuss the function and responsibilities of the expert panel.

+Describe the maintenance rule process changes that NEI 18-10 introduced to the nuclear industry.

 TASKS: